The Meaning of ‘Fallen from Grace’

 Fallen from grace image showing a businessman falling by a fall sign on a wet flour

-The Galatian Christians were gentiles who had believed in Jesus as the Lord and Savior.
-They were not only saved but had received the Holy Spirit by believing in Jesus alone.
-Furthermore, when they first believed in Jesus, they knew nothing(or little) about the Law of Moses, especially the commandment to be circumcised.
+As always, context is crucial to deciphering an author’s meaning.
+The Galatian Christians were Gentiles who believed in Jesus as their Lord and Savior.
+By believing in Jesus alone, they were saved and received the Holy Spirit.
+When they first believed, they knew little to nothing about the Law of Moses, especially the commandment to be circumcised.

-But while they were rejoicing in their Savior, some Jewish’ teachers came from Jerusalem( not sent by the Apostles) and told the Galatians that believing in Jesus was not enough.
-These teachers insisted the Galatians were not saved until they followed the Jewish law to circumcise their males.
+While rejoicing in their Savior, some Jewish teachers from Jerusalem (not sent by the Apostles) told the Galatians that believing in Jesus alone was not enough.
+These teachers insisted the Galatians were not saved until they followed the Jewish law, including circumcision.

 In response to this teaching from the heretical Jewish teachers, some Galatian Christians accepted circumcision as a requirement to be saved.
 Although they were saved and had received the Holy Spirit by believing in Jesus’s work alone, they changed their minds and thought they now had to obey the Jewish law and circumcise their males to be saved( or maybe “really be saved”).
 Paul called this spiritual shift “fallen from grace.”
-To fall from grace in this context was to shift from faith in Christ to circumcision as commanded by the Law.
+Therefore, to fall from grace in this context was to shift from faith in Christ to trusting in circumcision as commanded by the Law.

 Apply the Word